medir-la-inclinacion-imu-arduino-filtro-complementario

 Obtaining Orientation with an IMU

-To determine the distribution of an object relative to a base in a three-dimensional space, we must establish its position and orientation.
+To determine the distribution of an object relative to a base in three-dimensional space, we must establish its position and orientation.
 Three parameters are required to determine the relative position and another three to determine its orientation.

-The Tait-Bryan angles are a variation of Euler angles, introduced by the mathematician Leonhard Euler during his study of rigid body mechanics.
+Tait-Bryan angles are a variation of Euler angles, introduced by the mathematician Leonhard Euler during his study of rigid body mechanics.

 arduino-imu-3-ejes

-However, they suffer from a major disadvantage known as gimbal lock, which affects all Euler angle systems.
-When the Y axis rotates +-90º, the X and Z axes coincide, causing the system to degenerate to 2 DOF, which leads to a singular non-differentiable point that can cause stability issues in calculations.
+However, they suffer from a major disadvantage called gimbal lock, which affects all Euler angle systems.
+When the Y axis rotates +-90º, the X and Z axes coincide, so the system degenerates to 2DOF, which results in a non-differentiable singular point that can cause stability problems in calculations.

 It is known that complex numbers can be used to represent vectors in the plane.
 Equivalently, a quaternion allows expressing a vector in three-dimensional space.

 Compared to Euler angles, quaternions are simpler to compose and avoid the gimbal lock problem.
-Compared to rotation matrices, they are more efficient and numerically more stable.
+Compared to rotation matrices, they are more efficient and numerically stable.

 For this reason, quaternions are one of the most common ways to express orientation in computer graphics and will be the preferred method to use when we want to work with orientations in IMUs and Arduino projects.